daniellavoie/confluent-platform-bosh-release/README.md

 Containers are fun, but getting stateful workloads in them can get a bit arkward.
 The abstraction layers it brins only add more complexity to the primitives they require only in the name of cloud independance.

 What if a cloud agnostic resource orchestrator existed and that was closer to the underlying cloud native resources.
-Enters [Bosh](https://bosh.io).
-As stated by the project presentation :
+Enters [BOSH](https://bosh.io).
+As stated by the project presentation:

 > BOSH is a project that unifies release engineering, deployment, and lifecycle management of small and large-scale cloud software.
 BOSH can provision and deploy software over hundreds of VMs.
 It also performs monitoring, failure recovery, and software updates with zero-to-minimal downtime.